avengerpenguin/legacy/ideas/card-types.md

 negative outcome.
 If you have a sufficient level of any traits required by the challenge, you will come out with a strong bonus.
 If you cannot meet the required levels, some negative consequence must be played out.
+* **Experience** -- these are things you choose to do or go through to come out stronger afterwards.

 ## Legacy Deck